Skip to main content

 It’s important to discuss your fertility preferences and options with your medical team so your treatment can be planned accordingly.
 If you have undergone treatment for ovarian cancer and wish to have children, we suggest that you see a reproductive endocrinologist – a doctor who specializes in infertility treatment.

-Mouth and Throat Problems
+Mouth and throat problems

 Chemotherapy can affect the healthy lining of your mouth, throat and tongue, causing difficulty in swallowing.
 In addition, the tissue inside the mouth can become irritated and dry, leading to a loss of appetite, mouth sores and infections.
 It may help to: